Jouchef/KubernetesSubmissions/README.md

 - Resource: pod, service (svc), node, deployment,
 - Nodeport: Port that is available outside.
 It has to be between 30080 - 32767
 - Service: Ensures that application is accessible and secured.
 Handles routing, load balancing...
+- pod: Pod can have one or multiple containers running inside of it.
+- Ingress: Ingress is a resource that handles routing to the running services inside of a cluster according to the set rules.

+## Problems and fixes for them
+- Suddenly could not pull image from Dockerhub when deploying the application.
+Did work earlier.
+Pulling with Docker commands worked.
+  - Errors:
+    - ```ImagePullBackOff```,
+    - ```failed to do request: Head "https://registry-1.docker.io/v2/jouchef/log_creator/manifests/1.10.1": dial tcp: lookup registry-1.docker.io: Try again```
+  - Fix: ```k3d cluster stop CLUSTER``` ```k3d cluster start CLUSTER```
+  - This fixed the problem for me.